 Attorneys often scrutinize PBT results very closely in order to find inconsistencies and instances that can question the validity of the results.

-What Happens if Someone Refuses a Portable Breathalyzer Test?
+What Happens if You Refuse a Breathalyzer Test?

 Most legal sites advise against taking portable breathalyzer tests and field sobriety tests unless someone is actually sure they are not intoxicated.
 If a person has only consumed alcohol at the rate of one drink per hour or less, it is likely that they will pass a PBT.